uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Explanation

-These should create an arrow 3 times as big and 0.2 (i.e. scaled down to one fifth of the size) times as big respectively.
+These should create a shape 3 times as big and 0.2 (i.e. scaled down to one fifth of the size) times as big respectively.

 {panel end}